junxit/us-congress-bills-113/metadata.md

 - 2013-05-17 — The Speaker designated the Honorable Rob Woodall to act as Chairman of the Committee.
 - 2013-05-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2749)
 - 2013-05-17 — The previous question was ordered pursuant to the rule. (consideration: CR H2748)
+- 2013-05-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.